HrudhaiUmas/datamodels/README.md

-# datamodels
-Homework 0: INFO 330: DataModel Ontology
+# DataModels Homework 0: INFO 330: DataModel Ontology

 ## Instructions
 * Find 8 database products not covered by this course.
 No more than 4 can be of the same data model.
 Identify and write a paragraph on each: